Hyperactive Magnetar Eruptions: Giant Flares, Baryon Ejections, and Fast Radio Bursts: -Reactions in the Crust

 where $\langle F^+\rangle$ is a dimensionless factor that accounts for the Coulomb interaction of the electron and the nucleus \citep{Tsuruta_1970}, and $ft$ is the effective half-life of the nucleus.
 If we instead consider a small decompression of the crust ($\Delta\mu <0$), we find the same reaction rate, but in the opposite direction.
 Therefore, \Eqs~(\ref{weak_rate}) and (\ref{lambda}) apply for both signs of $\Delta\mu$.
 The $ft$ value of known nuclei spans $\log ft\sim 3-8$.
 Its value for nuclei in the deep crust is uncertain, but $ft \sim 10^6$~s is generally expected \citep{Lau_2012}.
 We estimate the reaction rate as

 with $Y_e$ is the electron fraction.
 We conservatively set $ft=10^8$~s in the simulation, and find that $\beta$-reactions are still fast enough for the crustal magnetic field to evolve on a timescale $t_{\rm amb}\sim 10^9$~s.
 Lattice corrections and the presence of free neutrons at $\rho>\rho_\text{drip}$ modify the effective $Q$-value of the reaction \citep{Chamel_2015}.
 Studies with realistic nuclear reaction networks find that compressions of the crust result in a distribution of nuclear species \citep{Lau_2018}.
-However, in this work we focus on the magnetic field evolution, which only requires the depletion of electrons to enable slow compressions of the crustal plasma.
+A more sophisticated calculation is needed to investigate the changing distribution of nuclei produced by magnetic compressions at high temperatures, and this is left for a future dedicated work.
+In this work we focus on the magnetic field evolution, which only requires the depletion of electrons to enable compressions of the crustal plasma.
 The pressure of the ion lattice is negligible, regardless of which ion species are present.